kfalicov/ISH/README.md

 # ISH
-WIP game using SDL2 for my CS425 class, Game Programming.
+WIP game using SDL2 for CS425 at GMU, Game Programming.
+Capstone project to-be.

 by Paul Hughes and Kyle Falicov